-5.1.
-The Relevant Representations received raise the follows issues:
+- 5.1.
+The Relevant Representations received raise the following issues: - 5.2.

-5.2.
 The prevention of public nuisance

-Residents living nearby have expressed significant concerns in their representations about the proposed operating hours of the premises and the noise from patrons both whilst on the premises and when leaving the premises.
-The majority of representations expressed uncertainty about the unknown frequency of the premises being used and the potential for the use of the premises to change and develop into a more restaurant/public house type of establishment if a licence was to be granted.
+Residents living nearby have expressed significant concerns in their representations about the proposed opening hours of the premises and the likely noise from patrons both whilst on the premises and when leaving the premises, as well as noise from music and various other aspects associated with premises of this nature.